capoony/PoolSNP/README.md

 -   **Missing fraction**, is the maximum percentage of libraries that are allowed to NOT full-fill all above criteria; e.g. if _miss-frac=0.2_ is set, the script will report sites even if 20% of all samples (e.g. 2 out of 10) do not fulfill the coverage criteria

 -   **All Sites**, if all sites should be reported irrespective of whether they are polymorphic or not, you can set the parameter allsites=1.
-Note, that this will disable the miss-frac paramter
+Note, that this will disable the miss-frac parameter

 PoolSNP creates multiple output files: